 6. From the Create New Application page:

 ii.
-Enter the Base URI which is your Portal URL
+Enter the Sign-in redirect URL which is your Portal URL concatenated with /sso/signin-okta.

 iii.
-Enter Login redirect URI which specifies the URI where Okta will send the authorization response.
-This is your Portal URL with /sso/signin-okta appended at the end.
+Enter Sign-out redirect URI which specifies the URI where Okta will send the authorization response.
+This is your Portal URL with /sso/signout-okta appended at the end.

 You will be directed to your created application: